antonioribeiro/countries-laravel/README.md

 ## Usage

-The package is based on Laravel Collections, so you basically have access to all methods in Collections, like
+After installing you'll have access to the Countries Façade, and the package is based on Laravel Collections, so you basically have access to all methods in Collections, like

 ```php
 $france = Countries::where('name.common', 'France');